 This grotto, complete with underground river, is a great adventure for all ages.
 There is a 45 minute guided walk through the caves where you will see a range of different types of stalagmites and stalactites.
 Roquefort cheeses and local wines used to be stored in the cave, which has a constant temperature that’s just right for this purpose.
 If you’re feeling adventurous, your family can take the “safari” option and go off through the caves with light helmets for an hour alone.
-We did the guided tour with our three year old twins and they loved it.
 This is very suitable for all ages.

 Grotte de Clamouse

 These beautiful caves are known for the huge range of crystallized rocks in them, a unique site in the mineral underground world.
 There is an underground river and a light and sound show.
 It is close to St Guilhem le Desert and could be combined with a trip there, but it isn’t recommended for small kids.

 St Guilhem le Desert

 Listed as one of the “Most Beautiful Villages” in France, this medieval village has a Roman abbey, remains of an 11th century cloister and within castle ruins remains of a 6th century church with tombs.
 Its quaint streets are filled with little shops and restaurants—a perfect place to wander about with or without the kids.
 This is a car-free village.

 A remarkable 12th century building with architectural pureness that reflects the spirits of the Grandmont Order of Hermits.
 The chapel, cloister and monastery are completely preserved and it is set overlooking picturesque landscapes.
 There is a botanical path where you can walk and visit dolmens from 2000 B.C., as well as other ritual stone structures.